 6. My septic system was just installed by Willey & Co what should I do now?

-Your at our website.
+You’re on our website.
 That’s step one.
 Check out your warranty.
 Make sure you have a copy of your septic permit and keep it for your records.
 Print your warranty.
 On your septic permit, look for what kind of septic system you have on the permit application page.
 Go to our septic information tab and read all about that kind of septic system on our website.
-Then go to the photos for that kind of septic system so you can get a understanding of what is under your ground.
+Then go to the photos for that kind of septic system so you can get an understanding of what is under your ground.
 Also seriously consider a service contract, it will prolong the life of your septic system.

 7. Do I need to add anything to my septic system?